Building a Human‑in‑the‑Loop Editor with LangGraph¶

 return m

-This function is called by the router node (below) and returns 'True' or 'False' (for conditional edge)
+This function is called by the router node and returns 'True' or 'False' for the conditional edge.

 def need_changes(human_feedback):